asyncapi/generator/templates/java-spring-cloud-stream/README.md

 ## Parameters

 Parameters can be passed to the generator using command line arguments in the form ```-p param=value```.
 Here is a list of the parameters that can be used with this template.
 In some cases these can be put into the AsyncAPI documents using the specification extensions feature.
+In those cases, the 'info' prefix means that it belongs in the info section of the document.

 Parameter   |   Extension  |    Description
 ------------|--------------|------------------